-Representing an engineering services company in defense of claims arising out of the development of two biomass plants in Franklin and Madison Counties, GA.
+- Representing an engineering services company in defense of claims arising out of the development of two biomass plants in Franklin and Madison Counties, GA.
 Claims exceed $250 million and involve disputes concerning plant design, construction, and performance.
 The matter is proceeding in ad hoc arbitration.

 - Representing a Brazilian general contractor in an LCIA arbitration concerning the construction of a highway in Trinidad & Tobago.
-Claims and counterclaims exceeded $360 million.
-After a three-week evidentiary hearing in 2022 involving 16 fact and expert witnesses, our team obtained a major victory for the client with an award exceeding $200 million.
+Claims and counterclaims exceeded $360 million and involved a three-week evidentiary hearing in 2022 involving 16 fact and expert witnesses.

 - Representing a European-based world leader in the design and fabrication of high-tech brewing equipment in an ICDR arbitration arising from the construction of a brewery in North Carolina.
 Claims include allegations that critical in-place equipment in an operating brewery is defective and counter-allegations that brewery operations are themselves the cause of the problems.
 The ICDR arbitration has been stayed near the conclusion of the discovery phase to allow for the parties to jointly attempt repairs while brewery operations remain ongoing.